 - the request for access is frivolous or vexatious;

-- providing access would reveal information which relates to existing or reasonably anticipated legal proceedings;
+- providing access would reveal information which relates to existing or anticipated legal proceedings between you and us, which information would not be accessible by the process of discovery in those proceedings;

 Company: AJ Park